dumbCodesOnly/V/NEON_SETUP.md

 ## Step 2: Get Connection String

-From your Neon dashboard, copy the connection string:
+From your Neon dashboard, copy the connection string.
+It should look like this:
 ```
 postgresql://username:password@ep-xxx-xxx.us-east-1.aws.neon.tech/neondb?sslmode=require
 ```

+**Your connection string format is correct!** ✅

 ## Step 3: Configure Vercel Environment Variables